phaux/node-ffmpeg-stream/README.md

 - **type** `Options`

   Object of options which you normally pass to the ffmpeg command in the terminal.
+  Documentation for individual options can be found at [ffmpeg site](https://ffmpeg.org/ffmpeg.html) in audio and video category.
   For boolean options specify `true` or `false`.

 # FAQ

-## Get video duration and other stats.
+## How to get video duration and other stats?

 You can use `ffprobe` command for now.
 It might be implemented in the library in the future, though.